RHInception/re-docs/workers/reworkerfunc.rst

 Configuration
 ~~~~~~~~~~~~~

-Each running func worker requires a configuration file.
-This file
+Each running func worker requires a worker and an MQ configuration file.
-defines exactly which func modules and methods the worker is allowed
+The worker configuration file defines exactly which func modules and methods
-to run.
+the worker is allowed to run.

 The configuration file uses the following **pattern** in JSON format: